sparker888/wri-case-study/src/app/docs/ongoing-support/page.md

 ![HONOLULU 2028](/images/2028-skyline.jpg)

-## Maintenance and Future Changes
+## Jamstack Maintenance

-Routine updates are crucial for the upkeep of any digital platform.
-I will manage these updates as required, ensuring the website's functionality and security.
-I also have some suggestions on how we can extend the use of Storyblok and Cvent in the future.
+No site lasts forever and some routine updates are necessary for the upkeep of any digital platform.
+I manage these updates, ensuring the website's continued functionality and security, but they are somewhat minimal compared to many legacy website setups.
+This is one of the beautiful things about working with services such as Storyblok and Cvent - they manage their own systems for us.

-### Periodic Technology Updates
+### Continuous Improvement

-As technology evolves, occasional updates to our software stack, including React and Next.js, will be necessary.
-While our current setup requires minimal maintenance, we should allocate several hours annually to this function, with additional time for significant platform updates, which typically occur every one to two years.
+The WRS/WRI team is already working on future improvements.
+This summer we're adding image galleries, testimonials and announcements to the WRI 2025 websites.
+Jamstack and Git Version Control make it easy for us to try new features using component-based architecture.
+Stay tuned for more.

 ---